gdgc-ub/curriculum-module/docs/notes/cloud-development/intro-with-gcp/interacting-with-gcp.md

 # Interacting with Google Cloud Services

-Now that we now serveral services provided by GCP, how do we interact with them?
+Now that we know serveral services provided by GCP, how do we interact with them?
 Fortunately, Google Cloud gives us three basic ways to interact with the services and resources.

 ## Google Cloud Console